 Where to Look

-• LinkedIn: Company pages for the major operators post roles here.
-Set location to Gibraltar and search your tech stack.
+- LinkedIn: Company pages for the major operators post roles here.
+Set your location to Gibraltar and search your stack.
+Community feedback consistently confirms LinkedIn as the primary channel for iGaming company hiring.

-• Direct applications: Most large operators have careers pages. bet365, Evoke/888, and Entain all hire directly.
+- Direct applications: Most large operators maintain careers pages.
+Bet365, Evoke, and Entain all hire directly and at volume.

 What Employers Look For

 Gibraltar tech employers are practical.
-They want proven track records, not impressive CVs alone.
+Proven track records matter more than impressive CVs alone.
 For iGaming roles in particular, any experience with high-traffic, high-availability systems is a significant advantage.
-Regulated industries (finance, gambling) value compliance awareness.
-If you have worked in a heavily regulated tech environment before, make it prominent.
+Regulated industries, whether gambling or finance, value compliance awareness.
+If you have worked in a heavily regulated tech environment before, make it prominent in your application.

-Spanish is not required for most tech roles, but it is a plus given the significant proportion of staff who live in the La Linea area.
+Spanish is not required for most tech roles, but it is a practical advantage given the significant proportion of staff who commute from La Linea.
 Most technical communication within Gibraltar's international firms happens in English.

 Working in Gibraltar as a Non-Resident

-Many tech professionals working in Gibraltar live across the border in Spain — in La Linea, San Roque, or further along the coast.
+Many tech professionals working in Gibraltar live across the border in Spain, in La Linea, San Roque, or further along the coast.
 The border crossing at La Verja currently requires passport presentation, adding 15 to 30 minutes to a commute depending on queue times.
-From July 15, 2026, when the Gibraltar-EU treaty's provisional application begins, this friction is expected to reduce significantly as controls move to Gibraltar Airport and the seaport.
-For tech professionals considering the Spain-based commuter setup, July's change is relevant to factor into planning.
+From 15 July 2026, when the Gibraltar-EU treaty's provisional application begins, border controls are expected to shift to Gibraltar Airport and the seaport, which should ease the daily crossing for Spain-based commuters considerably.
+Tech professionals weighing the Spain-based setup should factor this change into their planning.

 The Bottom Line

 Gibraltar's tech market is niche but well-paid.
 If your skills align with iGaming infrastructure, fintech, blockchain, or the data engineering requirements of regulated industries, Gibraltar is worth serious consideration.
-The tax environment can be genuinely advantageous for senior earners.
-The challenge is that the market is small — you are competing for a limited number of roles with a global applicant pool.
-Focus your applications on the specific stacks and sectors that Gibraltar firms actually need, and use LinkedIn and direct applications rather than waiting for positions to appear on job boards.
+The tax environment, particularly HEPSS status for senior earners clearing £160,000, can be genuinely advantageous.
+The challenge is that the market is small: you are competing for a limited number of roles against a global applicant pool.
+Focus applications on the specific stacks and sectors Gibraltar firms actually need, use LinkedIn and direct applications rather than waiting for positions to appear on job boards, and register with Pentasia or BettingJobs if your background is iGaming-specific.

 Frequently Asked Questions